 Emma Rawlings Smith

-Emma is Lecturer in Education at the School of Education, University of Leicester, where she leads the secondary geography PGCE and the SCITT Academic programme.
-She also convenes a Masters Research Methods module and supervises Masters and Doctoral students.
-Emma is a Fellow of the Royal Geographical Society (RGS with IBG), Chartered Geographer and Assessor thereof, Consultant to the Geographical Association, NASBTT Geography Network Lead and member of the Teacher Education Phase Committee.
-Emma is a member of the Teaching Geography Editorial Board and Guest Editor for the Summer 2021 issue.
-Her research focuses on mentoring, reflective practice, curriculum change, textbooks and the representation of people and places and she is an advocate of participatory action research and Q methodology.
+Emma is Lecturer in Education at the School of Educational Sciences, Bangor University, where she focuses on research in teacher education.
+Emma previously lectured at the University of Leicester in the role of PGCE Geography Lead and SCITT Academic Lead.
+She is a Fellow of the Royal Geographical Society (RGS with IBG), Chartered Geographer (& Assessor thereof), Consultant to the Geographical Association, NASBTT Geography Network Lead and member of the GA Teacher Education Phase Committee.
+Emma is a member of the Teaching Geography Editorial Board and was Guest Editor for Summer 2021.
+Her research focuses on mentoring, reflective practice, teacher education, curriculum change, textbooks and the representation of people and places, and she is an advocate of participatory action research, lesson study and Q methodology.

 Rawlings Smith, E. (forthcoming, 2021) Mentoring meetings and conversations supporting beginning teachers in their development as geography teachers, in Hammond, L., Healy, G., Puttick, S. and Walshe, N. Mentoring Geography Teachers in the Secondary School: A Practical Guide.
 London: Routledge.